YOU ARE EXPLORING

 Diagnostic Imaging Physics Residency

 The Diagnostic Imaging Physics Residency program at IU School of Medicine is a two-year program designed to provide training for imaging physicists to achieve competency in all areas of clinical diagnostic imaging physics.
 This program leverages the resources available from IU Health, one of the leading hospital systems in the United States, with one of the largest radiology training programs among medical schools in the United States.
 Residents who complete this program are well-prepared to practice as independent clinical diagnostic physicists and to apply for initial certification by the American Board of Radiology in Diagnostic Imaging Physics.
-The program is approved by the IU School of Medicine Office of Graduate Medical Education (GME) and is in the application process for accreditation by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).
+The program is approved by the IU School of Medicine Office of Graduate Medical Education (GME) and is accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

 Clinical Experience with Specialty Experts